 A drug is any chemical which has a certain kind of effect on the body or mind.
-It includes medicines, which are used to treat people for illness or to prevent illness, and those which people may take for its effects on their mind.
+It includes medicines, which are used to treat people for illness or to prevent illness, and those which people may take because they enjoy the effects on the mind.